USCS Active: USCS service (1852–1862)

 As commerce on the west coast grew in the wake of the California gold rush, the United States needed basic aids to navigation, starting with charts.
 The Coast Survey dispatched the steamer USRC Jefferson from Philadelphia in March 1861 to meet this need.
 Unfortunately, the ship was wrecked in a storm off the east coast of Patagonia in May, 1851.
 Rather than send another ship from the east coast to replace Jefferson, the Coast Survey purchased Gold Hunter in February 1852 and renamed her Active.
 Lieutenant James Alden, Jr., was her first commanding officer in Coast Survey service.
 He remained her captain for most of the ship's time with the government.
 Active's primary mission was to produce nautical charts of the West Coast of America.
 Her initial tasks in 1852 were to survey Cape Flattery and the south shore of the Strait of Juan De Fuca, and to resurvey the mouth of the Columbia River.
 In 1854 Active surveyed the new port of Seattle, which had been settled by the Denny party only three years before.
 In 1855 she surveyed San Francisco Bay.
 In 1856 she surveyed San Diego Bay, San Clemente Island, and the Monterey Peninsula.
 In 1857 the ship carried the U.S. survey corps which established the boundary between Washington Territory and the British possessions which later became Canada.
 In 1858 she surveyed Grays Harbor and Shoalwater Bay in Washington Territory.
 A new chart of San Pedro Harbor was produced in 1859 and Active surveyed Humboldt Bay.

 As one of the few government ships stationed on the west coast, Active was frequently called upon to provide aid to mariners in distress.
 In 1853, for example, she was dispatched to the wrecks of Lewis, and Carrier Pigeon, and on false alarms to rescue John Stuart, and to a supposed wreck on the Farallon Islands.
 In 1854 she was sent to find the overdue Sea Bird and ended up towing the disabled ship to port.
 In November 1858, she rescued 147 people from the Farallon Islands where their ship, Lucas, had gone aground in a thick fog.

 The ship was also used to support U.S. military operations against Native American tribes in conflicts in the Pacific Northwest.
 In December 1855 she sailed to Oregon to support Major General John E. Wool in what became known as the Rogue River Wars.
 She carried arms and ammunition from San Francisco to the U.S. forces in Oregon.
-In February 1856 Active carried two companies of infantry to Seattle to support white settlers in the conflict that became known as the Puget Sound War.
+In February 1856 Active carried two companies of infantry to Seattle to support settlers in the conflict that became known as the Puget Sound War.
 For most of the first quarter of 1856 Active patrolled Puget Sound, moving men and material for the Army and keeping watch on Native American movements.
 She returned to San Francisco in April, 1856 with General Wool and his staff aboard.